LYK-love/LYK-love.github.io/source/_posts/Backpropagation.md

 Next, we **optimize these parameters using [Gradient Descent]()** in a backward order, this is called **Back propagation**.

 Note: the effect of BP(Back Propagation) equals the **brute force Gradient Descent**.
-But BP reduces the complexity complexity.
+But BP reduces the computationity complexity.

 ## Recall: Gradient Descent